HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Evaluation

+To evaluate the reasoning capabilities of LLMs on CO problems, we benchmark nine prominent models released in late 2024 and mid-2025 (\S~\ref{appendix:models}).
+These models represent the current state-of-the-art in general-purpose LLMs and rank among the top entries on OpenRouter~\citep{openrouter} and Chatbot Arena leaderboards~\citep{chiang2024chatbotarena}.
+We exclude smaller models due to the complexity of the benchmark tasks.
 All evaluations are conducted via official APIs to ensure reproducibility.
 We adopt the agentic workflow in Fig.~\ref{fig:overview}, constraining each model to generate Python programs that solve the given problems under fixed resource limits: a maximum of 8 CPU cores and problem-specific timeouts.
-We also allow the models to access external libraries like \texttt{numpy} and \texttt{pandas} for simple tool use.
-We then assess model performance through both quantitative metrics and qualitative case analysis.
-Full details of the experimental settings and results can be found in Appendix~\ref{appendix:exp}.
+We also allow the models to access the given Python libraries for external tool use.
+Full details of the experimental settings and results of each problem can be found in \S~\ref{appendix:exp}.
+Notice the main goal of these experiments is \emph{not} to present an optimal pipeline, but rather to establish a baseline for current LLM capabilities and to demonstrate that \Name serves as a common testbed on top of which more advanced prompting strategies and sophisticated agentic workflows can be developed.
+We further discuss these potential improvements in \S~\ref{sec:discussion}.